GMoncrieff/GMoncrieff/README.md

 - 🔥 [Ecosystem Monitoring for Management Application](www.emma.eco)
  Combining Earth observations in situ observations, and Bayesian ecological forecasting models to characterise vegetation state and predict postfire recovery in a highly biodiverse shrublands.
 We are producing an operational system to support the decisions of land mangers and help them identify ecosystem degradation from a range of causes
--  🌈 Mapping species and simulating virtual plants as part of NASA-s first biodiversity focussed field camping, the [Biodiversity Survey of the Cape](https://bioscape.io).
+-  🌈 Mapping species and simulating virtual plants as part of NASAs first biodiversity focussed field camping, the [Biodiversity Survey of the Cape](https://bioscape.io).
 BioScape is collecting high resolution hyperspectral, thermal and Lidar data of the Cape Floristic Region to test the limits of what we can learn  about diversity from space.

 Want to connect?